junxit/us-congress-bills-110/metadata.md

 - 2007-06-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5934)
 - 2007-06-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5934)
 - 2007-06-07 — Received in the Senate and referred to the Committee on Energy and Natural Resources.
+- 2007-07-17 — Star Print ordered on the concurrent resolution.
+- 2007-07-25 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment and with a preamble.
+With written report No. 110-166.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment and with a preamble.
+With written report No. 110-166.
+- 2007-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 364.